 |Entry qualifications required:||Course criteria ||If you are successful you will need to: |

 - English language GCSE grades A–C or equivalent

 - From age 16 and over

-- Successful completion of a one-day assessment centre on Saturday 30 June.
+- Successful completion of a one-day assessment centre.
 This will include an English and maths test.
 A practical test and interview will follow for those who pass the English and maths test.

 - Hold a British or European passport